jo/minip/README.md

 * Store a bunch of docs.
 * Store docs with `new_edits:false`.
 * Update a doc, increment `_rev`
-* choose winning rev merely based on alphabetical order
+* choose winning rev merely based on rev number and alphabetical order

 ## What does not work